zSupremoz/100-days-of-code/log.md

 **Today's Progress** - Finished up my Garden Warfare 1 Randomizer for the website.

 **Thoughts:** - With the main functionality done I plan on slowly returning to my desktop randomizer more to add more to it.

+### Day 15: May 27, 2020

+**Today's Progress** - Decided to pick up learning C again because I just dropped the language at some point.

+**Thoughts:** - Might try learning C++ after I get the basics of C done.

+### Day 16: May 28, 2020

+**Today's Progress** - Today I learned that it's much easier to learn a programming language if you take the material you're learning and apply it to some stuff you make.

+**Thoughts:** - I'm surprised I only learned this now considering I've been doing programming for nearly a year now.

+### Day 17: May 29, 2020

+**Today's Progress** - Learning is going smoothly still.
+Regularly forgetting my ampersands though.

+**Thougths:** - Kept thinking that the scanf() function wasn't good to use until I realized I was using it wrong the whole time.